 This legendary limestone spring creek is sure to offer fly fishing at its best and has been the focus of anglers for many decades.
 A combination of a wide range of freshwater crustaceans to provide nutrient-rich food, as well as the stable water temperature year round, results in an active and healthy trout population that fishermen come from miles away to experience.

 Thought to be one of the best winter trout streams in Pennsylvania, the Neshannock Creek is a beautiful 20-mile freestone stream in northwestern Pennsylvania.
 Fly fishermen tend to prefer the waters near the upper part of the creek, but excellent angling can be enjoyed further downstream as well.

 Most trout in the Monocacy are at least 12 inches in length, with some exceeding 15 inches.
 For the seasoned anglers looking for a challenge, the wild browns that roam the creek are no easy task to pull in.
 With great fishing offered year round, the Monocacy is a perfect place to come with a spinner rod or fly gear.

 Wissahickon Creek - Philadelphia and the Countryside

 Wissahickon Creek proves that anglers don’t even need to travel to remote locations to enjoy trout season in Pennsylvania.
 The creek, located in Philadelphia’s Fairmount Park, is fully stocked with trout each season.
 Deep pools, fast riffles, and tumbling pocket water present a wonderful angling opportunity for serious fishermen and beginners.
-The creek is in one of the areas that mark opening day on March 31, so anglers eager to get an early start can do so here.
+The creek is in one of the areas that has an early opening day, so anglers eager to get an early start can do so here.